zulhfreelancer/truffle-events/README.md

 At first, I thought it was a Ganache [issue](https://github.com/trufflesuite/ganache/issues/833).
 But, after spending some time experimenting with it, I can confirm that this issue was not only happened in Ganache.
 It happened in Geth too.

 After some research, I found [this answer](https://ethereum.stackexchange.com/a/48389/26362).
-That tells a lot.
+That explains a lot.
 Only events that were emitted from the contract test scope will be returned.

 For example: